IlsF33/IlsF33/README.md

 ### Hi there 👋
-I'm currently learning about Data Science and its wonderous intricaies!
+I'm currently learning about Data Science and its wonderous intricacies!

 <!--